maxzheng/great-life-guide/README.md

 Finding someone that you want to create a family with and spend the rest of your life could be hard at first, but as with anything else, practice makes it easy.
 Start with dating different people to find someone with common interests and values.
 There may be a few heartbreaks along the way, but just learn from the failures and move on to the next.
 This is also a very exciting time, so enjoy the moments.

 Once you do find someone, be compassionate as no one is perfect.
-With compassion, there will be trust and love, and those will build a lasting marriage.
-The strongest bond is built on play, so make sure you always enjoy spending time with him/her.
+With compassion, trust and love can form, and those will build a lasting marriage.
+The strongest bond is built on play, so try to enjoy each other's company.

 Offspring
 ---------